Resume Parsing API · Healthcare-grade

 Memberships & committees

-Sigma Theta Tau, AACN, unit committees, process-owner roles — captured, not silently dropped.
+Sigma Theta Tau, AACN, unit committees, and process-owner roles: captured, not silently dropped.

 06